nijynot/specs/spec/signatures.md

 - Should elliptic curve points always be compressed in Marshal?

-- Recover is math trick trading CPU for space to generate sk*G
+- Recover is math trick trading CPU for space to generate sk\*G

 - Serialization should account for :

 - - Should there be point compression?

   - Point compression (x,y); len(x) = n bits → x, recovery_bit; len(x||r_bit) = n+1 bits

   - - Easy to check add; use (mod2) or check last bit

-  - Sig = (r,s) - s is standard but r could be (rx,ry) or rx or r all of these can be used to generate r*G
+  - Sig = (r,s) - s is standard but r could be (rx,ry) or rx or r all of these can be used to generate r\*G

   - Recovery() can be used for (1) finding r*G from (r,s) and (2) pk = sk*G from SignatureBytes

   - Remember that y = sqrt(curve equation for x) and there are 2 valid solutions for y.
 This should be accounted for in sig if point compression is used (i.e. if a PublicKey is provided (no compression) or recovered (compression) OR r is a point (no compression) or scalar(compression))

 Currently signatures are not sent over the wire on their own, instead they are encapsulated in in a [SignedMessage](https://github.com/filecoin-project/go-filecoin/blob/master/types/signed_message.go#L22-L28).
 SignesMessage’s contain a Message and a Signature.
 When we want to send a SignedMessage over the wire we marshal it to cbor and send, once it is recevied it is unmarshaled form [cbor](http://cbor.io/) back into the SignedMessage Structure.
-[Code for marshaling and unmarshaling SignedMessages ](https://github.com/filecoin-project/go-filecoin/blob/master/types/signed_message.go#L22-L38)For opinions talks to @dig & @phritz
+[Code for marshaling and unmarshaling SignedMessages](https://github.com/filecoin-project/go-filecoin/blob/master/types/signed_message.go#L22-L38)For opinions talks to @dig & @phritz

-# Inspiration
+### Inspiration

 JSON Web Sigs/Keys: <https://tools.ietf.org/html/rfc7515>